Advisement Resources for Faculty

 - Discuss student's realistic time availability for classes, study, number of hours devoted to work, child-care or other responsibilities so as not to overload student with credits.

-- Legibly sign and date the Course Selection Form and make sure the student's name, NCC ID number appear on the form.
+- Legibly sign and date the Course Recommendaton Form and make sure the student's name, NCC ID number appear on the form.
 Give student white copy and return the yellow copy to the department for filing.